cardsfromtheedge/cardsfromtheedge.github.io/_posts/2018-01-24-Ill-at-Ease.md

 author:     "Jo Turner"
 header-img: "img/teapartyfor3.jpg"
 ---
 The last week has been challenging on many levels.
-While a cold has kept me physically low, others events have had a major impact too.
+While a cold has kept me physically low, other events have had a major impact too.
 It’s been a matter of literally, mind over matter trying to keep moving forward.

 I decided at the onset of the cold to take it easy and allow my body the time it would need to heal.
 I rested, made hot toddies (minus the whisky) and read and looked out on the rain that persisted in falling after all the heavy snow we had had the previous week.